jl5000/r-house/content/post/2018-07-26-reflections-on-career-switching.md

 title: "Two years in Data Science and not yet a Data Scientist"
 date: "2018-07-26"
 author: "Jamie Lendrum"
-tags: [data science, training, datacamp, tidyverse]
+tags: [r, data science, training, datacamp, tidyverse]
 ---

 # What's in a name?